jesuscc1993/unofficial-ngx-anilist-client/README.md

 Filters<sup>1</sup> can be used to refine the search.
 They also are stored on the URL and retrieved when loading.

-<sup>1</sup> title, aired before, aired after, scored above, scored below, format type, genre and on list
+<sup>1</sup> title, aired before, aired after, scored above, scored below, genres, formats, statuses and on list

 ### User list
 Allows for paginated searching of the anime series on the logged user's list.